Rossa (singer): 2020–2023: Masih and Another Journey : The Beginning

-At the start of the new decade, on March 4, 2020, Rossa released a new single titled Masih, written by Yovie Widianto and Nino Kayam, under her independent label, Inspire Music.
-The single was first performed during Rossa's solo concert, The Journey of 21 Dazzling Years, at the Jakarta Convention Center (JCC).
-To promote the single, Rossa produced a mini-series titled Masih Cinta Terbaik (Still the Best Love).
-For the music video, she collaborated with Ki Do-hoon, an actor from SM Entertainment.
+In March 2020, Rossa released the single "Masih" written by Yovie Widianto and Nino Kayam under her independent label Inspire Music.
+She first performed the song during her concert The Journey of 21 Dazzling Years at the Jakarta Convention Center.
+She also produced a short promotional series titled Masih Cinta Terbaik, and collaborated with SM Entertainment actor Ki Do-hoon for the music video.